 Members are expected to attend monthly meetings of the committee or send an alternate in their place, if unable to attend.
 CCHRB meetings are open only to current members or their alternates and guests.
 Committee members must also contribute to the objectives of the Committee by active participation in CCHRB task forces, giving presentations, helping to organize CCHRB activities, and other such activities.

-The CCHRB funds an annual scholarship program to support eligible students at any college or university, with an alumnus who serves as a member of the committee.
+The CCHRB funds an annual scholarship program to support eligible students at any college or university program, with an alumnus who serves as a member of the committee.
+List of alumni school programs is included in the Scholarship Questionnaire.
 Applicants should download the Scholarship Announcement and Questionnaire, below.

 Your area of study must be directly related to some aspect of the CCHRB purpose, which is to further the design, construction, operation, and/or rehabilitation of high-rise buildings.
 This includes, but is not necessarily limited to architecture, engineering, construction management, and real estate.
 Graduate students are eligible; highly qualified senior and junior-level undergraduate students are also encouraged to apply.
 You must have at least one, and preferably two, semesters remaining.